-But before we dig into creating the perfect holiday campaign, it’s important to understand the impact of COVID-19 and what that means for digital and social media marketing.
+But before we dig in to creating the perfect holiday campaign, it’s important to understand the lingering impacts of COVID-19 and what that means for digital and social media marketing.

 Since people weren’t allowed to shop in brick and mortar, and frankly people were scared to contract COVID-19, Ecommerce thrived in 2020.
-According to Digital Commerce 360, Q1 results from this year show that the coronavirus is still making an impact on retail spending.
+According to Digital Commerce 360, Q1 results from last year showed that the coronavirus was still making an impact on retail spending.
 Online sales increased 39% year over year in Q1 2021, nearly triple the 14% increase in Q1 2020, and faster than Q3 2020 and Q4 2020.

 - Speed=same-day delivery